D-Mosqueda/GD4400/README.md

-# GD4400
-Game Design Project
+# what am i doing